phokz/reprap_session/README.md

 	- steppers at home
 - ang will buy hotbed
 - netmilk will buy extruder parts
+	- unfortunately, this order from XYZ printers will not arrive in time
 - netmilk will buy belts
 	x T2.5 timing belt 920mm
 	x T2.5 timing belt 900mm
 	x T2.5 timing belt 840mm
+	- netmilk has bought some belts and pulleys from [MEGADYNE CZ s.r.o.](http://www.megadyne.cz)

 # Misc tools and materials to bring